-A student who gives or receives undue persistence to answer an exam paper or uses non-permitted aids will be expelled from the exam.
+A graduate who gives or receives undue persistence to answer an exam paper or uses non-permitted aids will be expelled from the exam.

-In aggravating circumstances, the student may be expelled from the educational institution.
+In aggravating circumstances, the graduate may be expelled from the educational institution.

-When handing in a written exam paper, students must sign to confirm that the paper was completed without undue assistance.
+When handing in a written exam paper, graduates must sign to confirm that the paper was completed without undue assistance.